 Offices and points of service that are subject to the Official Languages Regulations must actively provide their services in both official languages and inform the public of this by means of appropriate signage, a notice or other information.
 Communications with the public must occur through media that will reach members of the targeted linguistic clientele in an effective and efficient manner.
 The legislative amendments of 2023 specified that these duties apply to all forms of communication, publication and services provided, whether they are oral, written, electronic, virtual or other.

 The second principle is the right of employees in federal institutions to work in the official language of their choice.
 This right is set out in Part V of the OLA.
-It applies to regions designated as bilingual, including the National Capital Region; some parts of northern and eastern Ontario; the region of Montréal; parts of the Eastern Townships, the Gaspé region and western Quebec; and New Brunswick, as shown in Figure 1.
+It applies to regions designated as bilingual, including the National Capital Region; some parts of northern and eastern Ontario; the region of Montréal and parts of the Eastern Townships, the Gaspé region and western Quebec; and New Brunswick, as shown in Figure 1.

 Figure 1 – Bilingual Regions of Canada for Language-of-Work Purposes, 1977 to Present